-Belfast Girls, by Jaki McCarrick, makes its West Coast Premiere in the US on Thursday, November 17th.
+Belfast Girls, by Jaki McCarrick, made its West Coast Premiere in the US on Thursday, November 17th 2017.
 The play, which is about the female experience of the Irish Famine but is also an allegory of the 2008 Irish banking crisis, was developed at the National Theatre Studio, London in 2012, and then shortlisted for the Susan Smith Blackburn Prize and the 2014 BBC Tony Doyle Award.
 Chicago’s Artemisia Theater gave the play its US premiere in 2015, where it was the Windy City Times’ Critics’ Pick.

 Corrib Theatre’s Artistic Director Gemma Whelan directs this production of Belfast Girls.
 Corrib is one of the most respected theatres in Portland Oregon and regularly premieres new work.
 In a recent interview with Broadway World Gemma said: